daattali/beautiful-jekyll/_posts/2019-03-03-What-is-Requirements.md

 thumbnail-img: /assets/img/selenium-with-python.png
 share-img: /assets/img/selenium-with-python.png
 ---
+Requirement is a description of the service that software must offer.
+A requirement can range from the high-level abstract statement of the sender's necessity to detailed mathematical functional requirement specifications.

 Software requirement is a functional or non-functional need to be implemented in the system.
 Functional means providing particular service to the user.
 For example, in context to banking application the functional requirement will be when customer selects "View Balance" they must be able to look at their latest account balance.

 Software requirement can also be a non-functional; it can be a performance requirement.
 For example, a non-functional requirement is where every page of the system should be visible to the users within 5 seconds.

-Quick Links to Topic
+_Quick Links to Topic:_

 - [Overview of Requirement](#overview-of-requirement)
 	- [What is Requirement?](#what-is-requirement)
 	- [Requirements Can be Categorized in the following:](#requirements-can-be-categorized-in-the-following)